Fact-checked

 • adrenal insufficiency;

-• chronic exposure to heavy metals (lead).
+• chronic exposure of the body to heavy metals (lead).

 Pathogenesis